antoniomv3/DB-Final-Project/README.md

 ![alt text](https://github.com/antoniomv3/DB-Final-Project/blob/master/Final%20Project%20Files/Images/EDR.PNG)

 ## CRUD Explanation
   All of the create, read, update, and delete functions are happening within the admin's application master list and the application itself.
+You can find details on each of these functions and how they work in finalModel.php around line 200.
   1. **Create)** A student is being created in the 'Students' table after they enter their information and click 'Submit'.
   2. **Read)** When the admin clicks on a student's ID number, they are taken to a separate page to view all of their information.
 This page is reading all of the information from the 'Students' and 'Applications' tables.
   3. **Update)** The admin can update the student information by clicking on the gear on the application master list or in the top right corner of a student's individual information page.
 This updates the 'Student' and 'Applications' table according to the new application submitted by the admin.